 Because the MIC profiles are automatically saved when changes are made to the associated settings, some may want to save a separate profile with known good settings they can use to return to after testing different settings.
-Use the Profile Manager (section 17.4) to create a new profile based on the current settings.
+Use the Profile Manager (section 18.4) to create a new profile based on the current settings.

-MIC profiles are band-independent.
+MIC profiles are band independent.
 A MIC profile that is associated with a mode will invoke the same values in any band in which it is used.

 The active MIC profile selection is saved per Station.
-When operating from different operating positions, it is important that if the devices have unique settings that each Station uses its own MIC profile.
-For example, lets consider a FLEX-6500 that has 2 different Stations that may connect, one running SmartSDR for Windows and another running a Maestro.
+When operating multiFLEX, it is important that if the devices have unique settings that each Station uses its own MIC profile.
+For example, let's consider a FLEX-6500 that has 2 Stations connected, one running SmartSDR for Windows and another running a Maestro.
 If both Stations have the Default MIC profile selected, this will cause confusion when trying to transmit from the Maestro.
-You might try to go select the M-MIC1 (Maestro Micrphone 1 input) option on the Maestro as that is where your microphone is connected for the Maestro.
-However, since the SmartSDR for Windows Station also has the Default MIC profile selected and it doesn't have an M-MIC1 option, it will set the Mic Input selection back to something like R-Mic (Radio's microphone input).
+Consider if the M-MIC1 (Maestro Microphone 1 input) option is selected on the Maestro as that is where your microphone is connected for the Maestro.
+Since the SmartSDR for Windows Station also has the Default MIC profile selected and it doesn't have an M-MIC1 option, it will set the Mic Input selection back to something like R-Mic (Radio's microphone input).
 To correct this, create a new Maestro MIC profile and use this on the Maestro with the M-MIC1 setting.